arrpak/Master-in-Data-Science-1/README.md

-# KSchool - Master of Data Science - Madrid, Nov.
-2015
+# Master of Data Science

-This repository contains exercises and projects
+KSchool - Master of Data Science - Madrid, Nov.
+2015 This repository contains exercises and projects